Afif13/CSS-Tip/content/full-bleed-layout/index.md

 Use modern CSS and a few lines of code to create a full-bleed layout.

 **Full-bleed**?
-It's when an element needs to get outside the boundary of its container and extend to the edge of the page.
+It's when an element needs to bleed outside the main container and extend to the edge of the page.

 {% image "./image.png", "CSS-only zig-zag borders" %}